-32. Training
+33. Training

-- 32.1 The parties to this agreement recognise that in order to Increase the efficiency, productivity and competitiveness of the company's business, a continued commitment to training and skill development is required.
-Accordingly, the parties commit themselves to: - (1) developing a more highly skilled and flexible workforce;
+- 33.1 The parties to this agreement recognise that in order to increase the efficiency, productivity and competitiveness of the company's business, a continued commitment to training and skill development is required.
+Accordingly, the parties commit themselves to: - (1) developing a more highly skilled and flexible workforce; - (2) providing employees with career opportunities through appropriate training to acquire additional skills, and - (3) removing barriers to the use of relevant skills. - 33.2 Following consultation with employees, the company should develop a training programme consistent with: - (1) its current and future skill needs; - (2) the size, structure and nature of its operations, and - (3) the need to develop vocational skills relevant to the enterprise.

-- (2) providing employees with career opportunities through appropriate training to acquire additional skills, and - (3) removing barriers to the use of relevant skills. - 32.2 Following consultation with employees, the company should develop a training programme consistent with: - (1) its current and future skill needs; - (2) the size, structure and nature of its operations, and - (3) the need to develop vocational skills relevant to the enterprise. - 32.3 In developing a training programme the company should: - (1) disseminate information on the training programme and the availability of training courses and career opportunities to employees; - (2) monitor and advise on the on-going effectiveness of the training, and - (3) make suggestions on specific training needs. - 32.4 Any training undertaken at the company's direction will occur during the employee's usual working hours without loss of pay to that employee. - 32.5 Any costs associated with standard fees for prescribed course and prescribed text books (excluding those text books which are available in the company's library) incurred in connection with the undertaking of training shall be reimbursed by the company upon production of evidence of the expenditure.
-The reimbursement is subject to the presentation of reports of satisfactory progress. - 32.6 Employees should undertake such training and re-training as required by the company.
+- 33.3 In developing a training programme the company should: - (1) disseminate information on the training programme and the availability of training courses and career opportunities to employees; - (2) monitor and advise on the on-going effectiveness of the training, and - (3) make suggestions on specific training needs. - Any training undertaken at the company's direction will occur during the employee's usual working hours without loss of pay to that employee. - Any costs associated with standard fees for prescribed course and prescribed text books (excluding those text books which are available in the company's library) incurred in connection with the undertaking of training must be reimbursed by the company upon production of evidence of the expenditure.
+The reimbursement is subject to the presentation of reports of satisfactory progress. - 33.6 Employees should undertake such training and re-training as required by the company.

-33. Labour Flexibility
+34. Labour Flexibility

-- 33.1 For the purpose of increasing productivity and flexibility, as well as enhancing career opportunities for employees, an employee can perform any work in the enterprise within the scope of the employee's skills and competence by agreement. - 33.2 Discussions will be held at the workplace to make it more likely that employees can perform a wider range of tasks, demarcation barriers will be removed and employees will participate in additional training. - 33.3 Notwithstanding the provisions of sub-clause 32.2, employees shall perform a wider range of duties including work which is incidental or peripheral to their main tasks or functions. - 33.4 Employees shall perform such work as is reasonable and lawfully required of them by the company, including accepting instructions from authorised personnel. - 33.5 Employees shall comply with all reasonable requests to transfer or to perform any work provided for by this agreement.

-- 33.6 Employees shall take all reasonable steps to ensure the quality, accuracy and completion of any job or task assigned to the employee. - 33.7 Employees shall not Impose or continue to enforce existing demarcation barriers between the work covered by this agreement provided that it is agreed that the work lies within the scope of the skill and competence of the employee concerned. - 33.8 Employees shall not unreasonably impose any limitation or continue to enforce any limitations on supervisors or technical personnel demonstrating the use of new equipment or machinery, provided that the appropriate consultation in relation to the introduction of new technology has taken place. - 33.9 Employees shall not impose any restrictions or limitations on the measurement and/or review of work methods or standard work times, provided that appropriate consultation between the company and employees has taken place.
+- 34.1 For the purpose of increasing productivity and flexibility, as well as enhancing career opportunities for employees, an employee can perform any work in the enterprise within the scope of the employee's skills and competence by agreement. - 34.2 Discussions will be held at the workplace regarding employees performing a wider range of tasks, the removal of demarcation barriers and participation in additional training. - 34.3 Despite the provisions of sub-clause 34.2, employees must perform a wider range of duties including work which is incidental or peripheral to their main tasks or functions. - 34.4 Employees must perform such work as is reasonable and lawfully required of them by the company, including accepting instructions from authorised personnel. - 34.5 Employees must comply with all reasonable requests to transfer or to perform any work provided for by this agreement. - 34.6 Employees must take all reasonable steps to ensure the quality, accuracy and completion of any job or task assigned to the employee. - 34.7 Employees must not impose or continue to enforce existing demarcation barriers between the work covered by this agreement provided that it is agreed that the work lies within the scope of the skill and competence of the employee concerned. - 34.8 Employees must not unreasonably impose any limitation or continue to enforce any limitations on supervisors or technical personnel demonstrating the use of new equipment or machinery, provided that the appropriate consultation in relation to the introduction of new technology has taken place. - 34.9 Employees must not impose any restrictions or limitations on the measurement and/or review of work methods or standard work times, provided that appropriate consultation between the company and employees has taken place.

-34. Grievances and Disputes Procedure
+35. Grievances and Disputes Procedure

-34.1 Grievances Procedure
+35.1 Grievances Procedure